Dogecoin (DOGE) Price Hits $0.32 on Top Exchanges

-Dogecoin (CURRENCY:DOGE) traded up 1.2% against the US dollar during the 24 hour period ending at 14:00 PM E.T. on June 12th.
-Dogecoin has a total market capitalization of $41.28 billion and $1.95 billion worth of Dogecoin was traded on exchanges in the last 24 hours.
-Over the last seven days, Dogecoin has traded down 15.4% against the US dollar.
-One Dogecoin coin can currently be bought for $0.32 or 0.00000886 BTC on popular cryptocurrency exchanges.
+Dogecoin (CURRENCY:DOGE) traded 3% higher against the US dollar during the 24 hour period ending at 8:00 AM Eastern on June 14th.
+Dogecoin has a market capitalization of $41.66 billion and approximately $1.68 billion worth of Dogecoin was traded on exchanges in the last day.
+During the last week, Dogecoin has traded down 13.9% against the US dollar.
+One Dogecoin coin can now be purchased for about $0.32 or 0.00000819 BTC on exchanges.

 Dogecoin Coin Profile